 Unfortunately the complexity of Amanda’s health issues have increased, and yet so has her determination to remain a cyclist.
 Amanda says: “In terms of my health, my pain levels have increased tenfold since I have started cycling but emotionally I am so much better.
 The latter certainly helps me to cope with the pain.
 I get such a buzz from cycling that I have no intentions of quitting no matter how bad my pain becomes.”

-CTC Cycling Development Officer, Anna Cipullo, is key to the development of cycling in Swindon and since meeting Amanda has turned her life around.
-Amanda was introduced to Cycling for All classes set up by the CTC Cycle Champions Project where she used specially adaptive cycles that would accommodate the lack of mobility and strength in her legs.
+Cycling UK Cycling Development Officer, Anna Cipullo, is key to the development of cycling in Swindon and since meeting Amanda has turned her life around.
+Amanda was introduced to Cycling for All classes set up by the Cycling UK Cycle Champions Project where she used specially adaptive cycles that would accommodate the lack of mobility and strength in her legs.
 If you’ve read the blog you will know that regular adaptive classes wasn’t enough for ex-mountain biking and touring Amanda, so she set herself the task of riding a tandem cycle from Land’s End to John O’Groats (often referred to as LEJOG).